 The deputy chief of staff is the most common of these roles and can be found in institutions that require support structures to assist the chief of staff in managing complex agendas.

-In the US White House, the Deputy chief of staff is the formal top aide to the White House chief of staff , who is, in turn, the senior aide to the President.
-The office of Deputy chief of staff is usually in the West Wing and is in charge of running the White House bureaucracy.
-The Deputy chief of staff may also be tasked with specific or ad-hoc duties by the chief of staff .
+In the US White House, the Deputy Chief of Staff is the formal top aide to the White House Chief of Staff, who is in turn the senior aide to the President.
+The office of Deputy Chief of Staff is located in the West Wing and their main duties include running the White House bureaucracy and completing special projects and other ad-hoc tasks set by the Chief of Staff.